-- Large ocean fish: salmon, tuna, artic char, mahi mahi, Chilean sea bass, sable.
+- Large ocean fish: salmon, tuna, arctic char, mahi-mahi, Chilean sea bass, sable.
 For big predator fish like tuna, avoid eating too much to keep unwanted levels of mercury out of your diet.
 Predator fish feed on smaller fish, and as they grow in size, mercury gradually builds up in their systems.

 - Halibut, sole, cod, pollock, haddock, grouper, swordfish, striped bass, catfish.
-These are lean, mild flavored, and full of nutrients such as vitamins B6 and B12, and minerals like potassium and selenium.
-They are a good choice if you are new to cooking fish, as their firm flesh can stand a bit of over cooking and their taste isn’t overpowering.
-Roast or bake them in fillets or steaks, or use in soups and stews like our Quick Fish Stew.
+These are lean, mild-flavored, and full of nutrients such as vitamins B6 and B12, and minerals like potassium and selenium.
+They are a good choice if you are new to cooking fish, as their firm flesh can stand a bit of overcooking and their taste isn’t overpowering.
+Roast or bake them in fillets or steaks, or use them in soups and stews like our Quick Fish Stew.

 - Flounder, black sea bass, red snapper, trout, sea trout, whiting, tilapia.
-Also lean, mild, and nutrient rich, these are more delicate in texture.
+Also lean, mild, and nutrient-rich, these are more delicate in texture.
 They mix especially well with vegetables.
-Cook fillets ‘en papillotte’, or roast the fish whole.
-Tilapia is not as nutritious as many other fish, largely because it is typically over farmed, which depletes it of nutrients.
+Cook fillets ‘en papillote, or roast the fish whole.
+Tilapia is not as nutritious as other fish, largely because it is typically over-farmed, which depletes it of nutrients.
 Tilapia is included in this list because it is an inexpensive and widely available source of lean protein, with two caveats: take care to only buy US farmed fish, and don’t eat it as a source of omega 3s.

 - Mussels, clams, scallops, oysters, shrimp, crab, lobster.
 Alas, despite their delicious taste, these should be avoided during chemo, since shellfish that isn’t completely fresh can cause food poisoning.
 If you are on chemo, that “bad” mussel will send you straight to the emergency room.